Skip to main content

 </html>

-Loading this image takes a minimal amount of time as the size of the image is 107 KB.
+Loading this image takes minimal time; it’s 107 KB.

-Note that when serving images, Cloudinary also uses a worldwide CDN network to serve the image from a location closest to our physical location.
-Therefore, on subsequent loads of the same image, we get a much faster response because the image gets cached at the CDN layer.
+Cloudinary also serves images through a worldwide CDN, delivering from the location closest to the user.
+On subsequent loads, the response is faster because the image gets cached at the CDN layer.

 <img